St James' C of E Primary School, Blackburn

 Based on Rosenshine’s ‘Principles of Instruction’ (1982), daily mathematics lessons at St James’ are taught following a clear 4-step teaching sequence:

-1. Reviewing Material: Morning maths/Daily subitising.
+1. Reviewing Material: Morning maths/regular subitising.

 2. Sequencing Concepts and Modelling: Maths vocabulary introduced/Explicit teaching of mathematical concepts and strategies.